 Salt & pepper

-- Chop the vegetables and place in a pan with just enough water to cover them.
+- Chop the vegetables and place in a pan with just enough water to cook them.

 - Add a dash of olive oil, salt to taste, herbs of choice, a grinding of black pepper and a pinch of turmeric.